It is possible to be impacted by a disturbing or particularly distressing event even if you are not involved in it directly.

 If you need to take time for yourself, do that but be careful not to isolate yourself.

-Find safe spaces where you can talk about how you are feeling and affected as much as you need to.
+Find safe spaces where you can talk about how you are feeling and how the specific event has affected you as much as you need to.

 Reach out to people you trust and feel supported by and spend quality time with them.